 With Afro Fiesta’s newest album Music is My Ammunition, its first recorded with Playing For Change, they have crafted a reggae rumba roots album with music and messages from deep in the heart of Africa.
 Music is My Ammunition features Detroit bass legend Reggie McBride as well as Jamaican brothers Courtney “Bam” Diedrick on drums and Sean “Pow” Diedrick on keyboards (both perform in Damian Marley’s band).
 The result is an album that crisscrosses Africa to blend diverse influences of roots reggae, makossa, and Congolese rumba.

 Music is My Ammunition is produced by Playing For Change, a movement created to inspire, connect and bring peace to the world through music.
-Afro Fiesta previously contributed to Playing for Change tours and songs, including 2009’s “One Love” and “War/No More Trouble.”
+Afro Fiesta has contributed to Playing For Change tours and songs, including 2009’s “One Love” and “War/No More Trouble,” and most recently on “Natural Mystic/Just a Little Bit” released in June 2018.
 Earning a reputation as innovators, Afro Fiesta has performed at numerous music festivals including Jazz on the Rocks, SXSW Music Festival, OBZ Festival, Light Festival and Africa Day Celebrations.

 Learn more about Afro Fiesta in their cover feature with Irie Magazine.